 I’ve never tracked my approaches before last summer, mainly because I never felt the need of performing such a task, and also because I never wanted to have that accounting-like burden.
-Fact is, tracking approaches transforms something natural (i.e. having fun with women) into something unnatural (i.e. translating experiences and emotions into a set of numbers and ratios).
+Fact is, tracking approaches transforms something natural (i.e. having fun with girls) into something unnatural (i.e. translating experiences and emotions into a set of numbers and ratios).

 For people just getting started, tracking approaches may make sense in two ways: first, in terms of committing to a certain objective and having the tracking tool almost as a witness to that commitment; then, in terms of identifying trends and learning the relevant lessons from them.
-But then again, if someone cannot be bother to approach, just having a spreadsheet won’t be of help, since it won’t remove whatever the fundamental blocker is.
-And when it comes to identifying trends and learning lessons, deconstructing past experiences through critical thinking and active analysis is what translates reference memories into learnings and observed behaviours into meaning; it’s that conscious mental process which does the trick, not the act of populating a spreadsheet.
+But then again, if someone can’t be bother to approach, just having a spreadsheet won’t be of any help, since it won’t remove whatever the fundamental blocker is.
+And when it comes to identifying trends and learning lessons, deconstructing past experiences through critical thinking and active analysis is what translates reference memories into learnings and observed behaviours into meaning – it’s that conscious mental process which does the trick, not the act of populating a spreadsheet.

 All right, so this is what I think about actively tracking approaches.
 Fact is, I’m extremely lazy when it comes to Daygame Cold Approaching, and last May I decided to create a little spreadsheet to see if that could help me overcome that laziness of mine.
 It didn’t help of course, since just having a tracking tool won’t make my displeasure for cold approaching disappear overnight , and it’s not a matter of me being lazy but rather a matter of me not enjoying cold approaching.
 As such, I used the spreadsheet mainly to track my approaches in Routine Circle Game, which instead I truly enjoy.

 As I was creating the spreadsheet, these were the questions which I felt needed to be captured there:

 ● Was she at least cordial?